-Yeah i was tired, it was already midnight and I didn’t want to wake up in the dark, but Hell, if I expected my clients to show up for themselves, how could I even consider not doing the same for myself?
+I was tired, it was already midnight and I didn’t want to wake up in the dark, but hell, if I expected my clients to show up for themselves, how could I even consider not doing the same for myself?
 Really Linds?!
 This is what I told myself as I set my alarm for 5 a.m. for early morning self-portraits.

-It had been one hell of a summer.
+It had been a hard summer.
 With a heavy heart, I knew I needed to do something that would make me feel unstoppable.
 Powerful.
 Worthy.
 Inspired.
 I wanted to feel STRONG again and I needed to celebrate the parts of myself that I loved-and even the parts that i didn’t like so much, but was learning to.
 The independent, free spirited, passionate woman was still there and I needed to reconnect with her in a way that I hadn’t been able to in months.
-So on my last day in the desert, I drove 90 miles back to the salt flat to take myself back.

 I set up my camera and tripod, stripped down to my birthday suit and started my own nude self-portrait session.
-Ironically, there happened to be a racing event Starting that very same morning and as dozens of cars rolled in, i wondered how i chose this day- with all these spectators driving by- as the day to frolick around naked in a public setting.
+Ironically, there happened to be a racing event starting that very same morning and as dozens of cars rolled in, I wondered how I chose this day- with all these spectators driving by- as the day to frolick around naked in a public setting.
 For a moment I debated on moving to a different spot or even calling the whole thing off, but thankfully I instead chose to let go.
-I was with a purpose out there…I needed to achieve these portraits and didn’t really care if anyone saw me naked from 250 ft away. let them. their presence wasn’t going to ruin this experience for me.
+I was with a purpose out there…I needed to achieve these portraits and didn’t really care if anyone saw me naked.
+Let them.

-I spent over an hour out there, posing, snapping a few shots, and running back to the camera to see what i had captured. it was totally exhilarating!
-There is nothing like being nude in nature. i was instantly hooked.
+I spent over an hour out there, posing, snapping a few shots, and running back to the camera to see what I had captured.
+It was exhilarating!
+There is nothing like being nude in nature.
+I was instantly hooked.

 Hope you enjoy…